PremiumCashew/premiumcashew.github.io/complaints-05-12-2019.md

 I commit to you that tomorrow I will wake up fresh and begin my day early.
 I ensure you that once I achieve my daily ritual of hydration, sanitation and consumption;
-I will commit to finishing things I should have done sometime ago.
+I will commit to finishing things I should have done some time ago.
-And this, will be my motivation to to continue my productivity into other tasks that need completion.
+And this will be my motivation to continue my productivity into other tasks that need completion.

 And, to that I bid you goodnight.